Don't Matter

-"Don't Matter" is a reggae fusion–R&B song by American singer Akon from his second studio album, Konvicted (2006).
+"Don't Matter" is a reggae fusion–R&B song by Senegalese-American singer Akon from his second studio album, Konvicted (2006).
 The song was released as the album's third single in January 2007.
 In April of that year, it became Akon's second U.S. number-one single.
 "Don't Matter" was ranked number 31 on Rolling Stone's list of the 100 Best Songs of 2007.
 This song was also ranked number 81 on MTV Asia's list of Top 100 Hits of 2007.

 Composition

 "Don't Matter" was written by Akon and Anthony "Tony Love" Lawson, and produced by the former.
 Tony Love and another frequent Akon collaborator, Giorgio Tuinfort, played guitar and additional keyboards, respectively, on the song.

 The chorus of "Don't Matter" is partially based on the 1979 Bob Marley and the Wailers song "Zimbabwe", with Bob Marley receiving an additional songwriting credit on the Akon track.
 According to Akon, "Don't Matter" was also influenced by Marley's 1974 song "No Woman, No Cry".
 "The topic matter, lyrically, is sad, but the song just makes you feel happy", Akon said of "No Woman, No Cry" in 2016, noting that he followed a similar approach when writing "Don't Matter"; he explained that its lyrics describe being "in a position when you're trying to hold a relationship together but the people around you don't really want it", but "the record still has a chorus that make you feel good.
 So I think those attributes probably stem from that subliminal standpoint".
 Music critics have also noted the song's melodic similarities with "Ignition (Remix)" (2002) by R. Kelly.